 Lightning Broadband also offers FTTB plans, and at some truly eye-popping speeds, with plans ranging from $75/month for 25 Mbps all the way up to a hefty $450/month for a staggering 500 Mbps.

 Lighting Broadband also offers FTTB connections in some locations – and there’s a small group of companies that service specific buildings with their own FTTB networks.
 Ask your building manager if you’re not sure what broadband services have run their fibre into your basement!

 As you’ve probably seen in the media, 5G is the Next Big Thing that’s going to make the NBN obsolete.
 But is it really?
 Well, probably not.
 While extremely fast 5G is a reality and has been demonstrated in the real world, it’ll be some years yet before there are affordable devices to access it – and support for it across the mobile networks.
 And then there’s going to be that same problem of congestion – while 5G handles many, many more users at the same time compared to 4G, it’s still subject to the laws of physics and it’ll be competing with every mobile phone and tablet user for data bandwidth.

 And then, of course, there’s the need to run extremely fast fibre to each and every 5G tower to get the data moving in the first place.

-Until then, though, the NBN alternatives that are currently available are doing a great job of filling the gap between the haves and the have-nots.
+Until 5G rolls out more extensively, though, the NBN alternatives that are currently available are doing a great job of filling the gap between the haves and the have-nots.